MrSecure/samurai-fixes/README.md

 samurai-fixes
 =============

-Fixes for SamuraiWTF to make teaching the class go more smoothly
+Fixes for SamuraiWTF to make teaching the class go more smoothly (work on Samurai 2.0)

 This was originally created as an import of  svn://svn.code.sf.net/p/samurai/code/trunk